Small Farmer Grant

 1. How will the grant maximize or contribute to the farm’s overall business plan and grow the farms profitability or avoid costs?

-Example farmer response: These funds will help our farm package, sell, and distribute our blueberry crop to local restaurants.
-We estimate that these funds will allow us to box and wholesale 500 lbs. of organic blue berries.
+• Example farmer response: These funds will help our farm package, sell, and distribute our blueberry crop to local restaurants.
+We estimate that these funds will allow us to box and wholesale 500 lbs. of organic blueberries.

 2. What are the estimated financial returns?

-Example farmer response: 500 lbs. of wholesale organic blue berries is estimated to generate an additional $1,045 per growing season for our farm.
+• Example farmer response: 500 lbs. of wholesale organic blueberries is estimated to generate an additional $1,045 per growing season for our farm.

-Example rancher response: If we are able to securely hold our 30 head of cattle, we can wait till market conditions improve and send the herd to slaughter at the best time to make a profit.
+Example rancher response: If we can securely hold our 30 head of cattle, we can wait till market conditions improve and send the herd to slaughter at the best time to make a profit.
 Without these grant funds, we would have to sell our herd at a loss of $15,000 when the market is low.
 If we can hold them, our ranch estimates to make $15,000 when the market rebounds.

 3. What specifically will be purchased with the grant funds?